Antix-Development/WebPlus/README.md

 When a WebPlus application launches, it..

-1. Creates a windows containing a WebView2 control.
+1. Creates a [Windows Form](https://learn.microsoft.com/en-us/dotnet/desktop/winforms/?view=netframeworkdesktop-4.8) containing a [WebView2](https://learn.microsoft.com/en-us/microsoft-edge/webview2/) control.
 2. Loads persistent options from *"app/app.json"*.
 3. Modifies the windows form according to the options.
 4. Loads *"app/app.html"* into the WebView2 control.

 When *"app/app.html"* has fully loaded the `window.onload` event in *"app/app.js"* is fired, which starts the app running.

-For all intents and purposes WebPlus is a just a [WebView2](https://learn.microsoft.com/en-us/microsoft-edge/webview2/) control that fills the client area of a [Windows Form](https://learn.microsoft.com/en-us/dotnet/desktop/winforms/?view=netframeworkdesktop-4.8), with a [host object coclass](https://learn.microsoft.com/en-us/microsoft-edge/webview2/how-to/hostobject?tabs=win32) glued on to provide some extra functionality.
-Hot reloading is provided using a [FileSystemWatcher](https://learn.microsoft.com/en-us/dotnet/api/system.io.filesystemwatcher?vview=netframework-4.8.1).
+So, for all intents and purposes WebPlus is a just a Windows Form encapsulating a WebView2 control that fills its client area, with a [host object coclass](https://learn.microsoft.com/en-us/microsoft-edge/webview2/how-to/hostobject?tabs=win32) glued on to provide some extra functionality, and hot reloading powered by a [FileSystemWatcher](https://learn.microsoft.com/en-us/dotnet/api/system.io.filesystemwatcher?vview=netframework-4.8.1).

 The default icon provided inside the *"app"* folder contains with sizes of 16x16, 24x24, 32x32, 48x48, and 256x256, which are considered [the bare minimum any icon should contain](https://learn.microsoft.com/en-us/windows/apps/design/style/iconography/app-icon-construction).